Does My Mare Need RegumateTM?

 Is It a Benign Panacea?

 Just to add a little more food for thought, and to raise both awareness and alarm levels a little higher, the potential impact on the human hormonal cycle in the event of accidental absorbency of the drug through the skin should be considered.
 This was a significant enough concern that the FDA issued a warning on July 3, 2018 indicating that “Adverse effects were reported in 137 people, including 115 women and 22 men.
 Eighteen of the women affected were teenage girls.
-Some reports have described adverse effects in girls as young as 14 years of age.”12 To confuse the issue more, many people who are aware of this problem make it a practice to only dose their mares while wearing latex gloves.
+Some reports have described adverse effects in girls as young as 14 years of age.”13 To confuse the issue more, many people who are aware of this problem make it a practice to only dose their mares while wearing latex gloves.
 Unfortunately, latex will allow the passage of Regumate through it, although not as easily as skin.
 Hence, once the Regumate has been spilled on the gloves and soaked through, it is then more easily absorbed by the skin than being able to pass back through the glove.
 Essentially this practice creates a “Regumate patch” similar to a birth control or nicotine patch for the wearer!
 It is somewhat puzzling why the paste version of the product, at one time available in Canada, is not available for use in the US, although it can be obtained through some compounding pharmacies.
 It significantly reduces the potential for accidental human exposure.
 Next, the use of any progestin in a mare with a uterus of an unknown pathogenic status, or one that is known to have had pathogenic inflammatory issues in the past may stimulate a uterine infection.
 That progestins suppress uterine immune response is something indicated on the package insert of Regumate.
-A final point to ponder is that it has been shown that use of altrenogest in the pregnant mare may actually suppress endogenous secretion of progestins, thereby creating a dependency for supplementation in the mare.13,14 This is quite likely related to the fact that progestin therapy appears to suppress eCG secretion which in turn will suppress production of secondary CLs.15 Could we in fact be creating altrenogest addicts by the use of the drug in the mare?
+A final point to ponder is that it has been shown that use of altrenogest in the pregnant mare may actually suppress endogenous secretion of progestins, thereby creating a dependency for supplementation in the mare.14,15 This is quite likely related to the fact that progestin therapy appears to suppress eCG secretion which in turn will suppress production of secondary CLs.16 Could we in fact be creating altrenogest addicts by the use of the drug in the mare?
 It does appear that it may be so!
+In 2023, further research by Crabtree et al. confirmed this suppressive effect in a paper presented at ISER XIII, which observed that “In conclusion, altrenogest led to suppressed endogenous P4 production with the greatest magnitude at 28 days of gestation; we hypothesize that this is mediated via negative feedback of altrenogest on pituitary LH release and effective reduction of its luteotrophic influence.”17 We review that paper ourselves in greater detail elsewhere on the site.

 While there is ample research to demonstrate the ability of altrenogest to maintain pregnancy in mares clinically modified in such a manner as to normally cause pregnancy loss, this does not necessarily demonstrate an ability to prevent pregnancy loss in mares which are potentially undergoing EED or later term loss.
 Indeed the very fact that mares will foal when still being treated with altrenogest suggests a potential lack of ability to prevent such loss.
 There are definitely situations where supplementation is warranted and valuable – mares with a degree of cervical incompetency may benefit from treatment, as well as mares exhibiting later pregnancy issues such as placentitis (when supplementation is used in conjunction with other treatments) for example.
 What is not demonstrated by research is a “cure-all” effect to maintain all pregnancies regardless – which in many cases would have been maintained without the addition of altrenogest supplementation.
 We can conclude therefore – as have others – that there is a distinct overuse of such supplementation.
 In reviewing the research which has demonstrated potential negative aspects of such supplementation of pregnant mares, it should lead us to develop a distinct degree of awareness and caution, and only make use of such supplementation where specifically indicated, and with consideration of the various risks presented.